Nomia (bee)

-Nomia is a cosmopolitan genus of sweat bees in the family Halictidae.
+Nomia is a genus of sweat bees in the family Halictidae.
 Many species have opalescent bands on the metasoma.
 Nomia species are moderate-sized bees that nest in the ground.
 Most species nest solitarily, but some species also nest communally where females share a nest but where there are no queen or worker castes.
 Nomia species are found Africa, tropical Asia, Australia, and in North America.
 There are about 130 species world wide.

 Nomia melanderi is an important pollinator of alfalfa.
 They prefer to nest in salty soils.
 The Walla Walla Valley farmers in Washington State not only sell alfalfa, but some farmers also raise and sell this species of bee.

 Identification

 Wings

 The marginal cell is rounded with the second submarginal cell being shorter than the first and third (three submarginal cells total).
 The basal vein is not as curved as other members of the family Halictidae.

 Face & body

 Nomia has a rounded face with the eyes melding into the lower margin of the clypeus.
 As a result, the clypeus doesn't appear to extend abruptly below the face.
 The abdomen has bands of pearl/ivory that can be tinged with blue or green.